Michigan militia puts armed protest in the spotlight - KVIA

 The visual of heavily armed protesters, mostly white men, occupying a government building to a measured response by law enforcement is a particularly jarring one for many African Americans.

 It draws a stark contrast to the images that emerged from Ferguson, Missouri, in 2014, when crowds of unarmed, mostly black men, women and children took to the streets in protest after a white police officer shot and killed an unarmed black teenager named Michael Brown.
-Then, National Guardsmen mounted on military vehicles shot tear gas indiscriminately to disperse the crowds, further flaring tensions between the predominantly black community and law enforcement.
+Police shot tear gas to disperse the crowds, further inflaming the tensions between predominantly black community and law enforcement.
+It worsened when members of an armed militia group called the Oath Keepers arrived, some of them armed and sitting on rooftops.
+Jon Belmar, who was then St. Louis County’s police chief, said at the time that the presence of the group, whose members wore camouflage, bulletproof vests and openly carried rifles and pistols, was “unnecessary and inflammatory.”

 “Systemically, blackness is treated like a more dangerous weapon than a white man’s gun ever will, while whiteness is the greatest shield of safety,” said Brittany Packnett, a prominent national activist who protested in Ferguson.

-Note: This story has been corrected to reflect it was police, not National Guard, firing tear gas in Ferguson.